 “A friend to all is a friend to none.”

-People with the Architect personality type tend to have more success in developing friendships than they do with romantic relationships, but they none-the-less suffer from many of the same setbacks, substituting rational processes for emotional availability.
-This intellectual distance tends to go both ways, making Architects notoriously difficult to read and get to know, and making Architects not want to bother reading anyone they think isn’t on their level.
-Overcoming these hurdles is often all but impossible without the sort of instant connection made possible by sharing the Intuitive (N) personality trait.
+Architects tend to have more success in developing friendships than they do with romantic relationships, but they have many of the same difficulties with both.
+They too often put rational processes in place of emotional availability.
+This intellectual distance tends to go both ways.
+Architects are difficult for others to get to know.
+And they don’t always want to bother with anyone else they believe isn’t on their level.
+Avoiding these potholes is nearly impossible – except for the instant connection often made when potential friends share the Intuitive personality trait.

 Architects tend to have strong opinions about what works, what doesn’t, what they’re looking for, and what they’re not.
 This can come across as arrogance.
 But Architects would argue it’s a basic filtering tool that allows them to focus more effectively.

 In friendship, people with the Architect personality type are looking for an intellectual soulmate more than anything else.
 People who aren’t equipped for such a relationship are seen as boring.
 Architects need to share their expansive ideas; making chronic small talk is something they typically avoid.